-Other Income, Gains, Expenses and Finance Costs
+Operating Income, Expenses and Finance Costs

-The Group's selling and marketing expenses in 2019 amounted to approximately HK\$86.04 million (2018: HK\$29.51 million), representing an increase of approximately 191.6% from that of last year, mainly due to the fact that each of the first phase of the development of the GDH City Project and the Laurel House Project had entered the pre-sale and sale stages, leading to an increase in related marketing activities.
-The Group's administrative expenses in 2019 amounted to approximately HK\$118 million (2018: HK\$95.69 million), representing an increase of approximately 23.3% from that of last year.
-During the year under review, the increase in administrative expenses was mainly due to an increase in wages and related expenditures and an increase in the business taxes and surcharges payable of approximately HK\$18.38 million (2018: HK\$4.78 million) due to an increase in revenue.
+The Group's selling and marketing expenses in 2020 amounted to approximately HK\$209 million (2019: HK\$86 million), representing an increase of approximately 143.0% from the previous year.
+The increase in selling and marketing expenses was mainly due to the first phase of the GDH City Project and the Laurel House Project had increased their related marketing activities and sales commissions.
+The Group's administrative expenses in 2020 amounted to approximately HK\$192 million (2019: HK\$118 million), representing an increase of approximately 62.7% from the previous year.
+During the year under review, the increase in administrative expenses was mainly due to increased wages and related expenditures, increased professional fees as a result of business expansion and acquisition activities and incurred the business taxes and surcharges of approximately HK\$35.18 million (2019: HK\$18.38 million) due to an increase in revenue.

-The Group recorded net exchange gains of approximately HK\$10.70 million (2018: net exchange losses of approximately HK\$5.44 million) during the year under review.
-The net exchange gains for the year were mainly resulted from the settlement of certain loans denominated in Renminbi due to the Company from a subsidiary of the Company.
+The Group recorded net exchange gains of approximately HK\$4.93 million (2019: HK\$10.70 million) during the year under review.
+The large amount of net exchange gains in 2019 mainly arose from the settlement of certain loans denominated in Renminbi due to the Company from a subsidiary of the Company.

-The Group secured interest-bearing loans for meeting its business development needs, which led to an increase in finance costs.
-During the year under review, the Group recorded finance costs of approximately HK\$130.34 million (2018: HK\$51.54 million), of which approximately HK\$54.06 million had been capitalised while the remaining portion of approximately HK\$76.28 million were charged to the statement of profit or loss.
+The Group obtained interest-bearing loans to meet its business development needs, which led to an increase in total finance costs.
+During the year under review, the Group recorded finance costs of approximately HK\$225 million (2019: HK\$130 million), of which approximately HK\$149 million was capitalised while the remaining portion of approximately HK\$76 million was charged to the statement of profit or loss.